Localized prostate cancer

 The exact causes of prostate cancer aren’t known.
 Certain factors can increase the risk of prostate cancer somewhat.
 The main ones include:

 • Age: The risk of prostate cancer increases with age.
 This is the biggest risk factor.
+On average, men most commonly get prostate cancer at the age of 71.

-• Ethnicity : Men with dark skin are somewhat more likely to develop prostate cancer.
+• Ethnicity: Men with dark skin are somewhat more likely to develop prostate cancer.

 Prevalence